CAVEconnectome/AnnotationFrameworkInfoService/README.md

 # AnnotationFrameworkInfoService

-## Level of support
-We are not currently supporting this code, but simply releasing it to the community AS IS but are not able to provide any guarantees of support.
-The community is welcome to submit issues, but you should not expect an active response.

 ## Getting started
 Install docker.

-Edit synapsedb/instance/config.cfg to include your deployment specific secret keys and ndviz/neuroglancer server
+Edit annotationinfoservice/instance/config.cfg to include your deployment specific secret keys and neuroglancer server

 ```
   # spin up a postgres database on your localhost